SemanticMediaWiki/Mermaid/README.md

 - PHP 7.4 or later
 - MediaWiki 1.39 or later

+Mermaid 5.0.3 and later requirements:

+- PHP 7.4 or later
+- MediaWiki 1.40 or later

 You can use an older version of Mermaid for older versions of MediaWiki and/or PHP.

 ## Installation and configuration